 Since we aren’t getting on a plane any time soon, we thought we’d share the best things to do in Canada that we’ve done from coast to coast.

-So get ready to explore our home and native land and start planning your cross country road trip, because this is the ultimate Canadian bucket list!
+So get ready to explore our home and native land and start planning because this is the ultimate Canadian bucket list!
 We have something to do for every week of the year!

 Best Things to do in Canada